ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * the core Java library has been refactored to make I/O operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
 Considerable work has been done in the Java core library to make the existing threading and I/O classes compatible with virtual threads.
-For your applications to benefit from the use of virtual threads, you should follow known guidelines.
-Also, third dependencies used in your applications must also be refactored to become compatible with virtual threads.
+For your applications to benefit from using virtual threads, you need to follow known guidelines.
+Also, third-party dependencies used in your applications, must be refactored to become compatible with virtual threads.